-(1) The first layer is an improved PQ droop method.
+- (1) The first layer is an improved PQ droop method.
 By the local active and reactive power of the inverter (P and Q), the droop values for given frequency f_r , phase angle and amplitude, Δf_P , $\Delta \theta_P$ and Δu , are obtained.
-With these fine adjustments of the frequency, initial phase angle and amplitude of voltage reference, the parallel operation can be realized.

-(2) In order to compensate for the frequency and amplitude deviations caused by the control in the first layer, a second layer is proposed.
-Referencing the frequency regulation for large power system and RMS control loop for UPS, the amplitude and frequency of common ac bus are sensed and compared with the ac bus amplitude and frequency reference, U{busr} , respectively.
-The inverters' voltage reference is compensated by error regulator.

-(3) To effectively suppress the inrush currents among inverters during the paralleling plugging-in operation and thus enhance the reliability, the third layer control, direct synchronization control, is employed.
+With these fine adjustments of the frequency, initial phase angle and amplitude of voltage reference, the parallel operation can be realized. - (2) In order to compensate for the frequency and amplitude deviations caused by the control in the first layer, a second layer is proposed.
+Referencing the frequency regulation for large power system and RMS control loop for UPS, the amplitude and frequency of common ac bus are sensed and compared with the ac bus amplitude and frequency reference, U{busr} and f{busr} , respectively.
+The inverters' voltage reference is compensated by error regulator. - (3) To effectively suppress the inrush currents among inverters during the paralleling plugging-in operation and thus enhance the reliability, the third layer control, direct synchronization control, is employed.
 The phase angle θ{acl} of common ac bus voltage is sensed and used as the reference of this layer control.
 Before connecting the common ac bus, the phase angle of the inverter, θ , is regulated to be closed to θ{acl} in order to suppress the inrush current at hot plug-in.
 In steady state, θ is measured in real time.
-The direct synchronization control is employed, in which θ is regulated rapidly and directly to follow θ{acl} when the error between θ and θ{acl} exceeds the limitation (for example 50).
-When the error between θ and θ{acl} within the range (for example 30), the synchronization control is disabled.
+The direct synchronization control is employed, in which θ is regulated rapidly and directly to follow θ{acl} when the error between θ and θ{acl} exceeds the limitation (for example 5°).
+When the error between θ and θ{acl} within the range (for example 3°), the synchronization is regulated by the first layer control and the direct synchronization control is disabled.